Hiking with Kids: Tips and Packing List for Day Hikes

 PROPER CLOTHING

 Footwear is key.
 My children and I hike in comfortable athletic shoes for most day hikes, unless the weather is wet, rainy or snowy and then we bring along boots.
-We avoid sandals, unless they are closed toe.
+If we are hiking through trails with water elements, waterproof footwear is key and we prefer hiking sandals like Keens, Chacos, and Tevas.

 For short day hikes, the number one tip for clothing is to dress in breathable layers so that you can take off or add clothing if needed.
-Let’s be honest, children grow so fast it can be difficult to invest in quality hiking clothes and boots.
+Let’s be honest, children grow so fast it can be difficult to invest in quality hiking clothes and boots, I try to choose neutral colors that I can pass down from child to child.
 My children and I try to wear athletic clothing and long pants if tick season is bad.
 Ideally avoid cotton and jean materials, which hold onto moisture and leaves you chilled in cold weather and sweaty in hot temperatures.
-Choose athletic clothing made of polyester, nylon or wool.
+Choose athletic clothing made of polyester, nylon, bamboo or wool.
 Bring an extra stash of clothes in the car because inevitably someone will get muddy or cold.

 Now parents, I’d recommend to go ahead and invest in some quality clothing for yourself.
 One of my favorite hiking pants are guide pro pant by Eddie Bauer and guide pro shorts.
 I also hike in Ziya unwind joggers frequently.